Cluster Categorification of Rank 2 Webs: Webs of Rank

 ~ A $k$-web is a bipartite graph drawn in a disc with weights on the edges such that the sum of weights around each interior vertex is $k$.
 We will be interested in $k$-webs that are inside a disc with $n$ vertices on the boundary, all colored black, numbered $1$ to $n$.
 Denote $[n]:=\{1, 2,\cdots, n\}.$

-Any $k$-web will have some number edges ending at the boundary vertices.
+Any $k$-web will have some number of edges ending at the boundary vertices.
 Let us call such edges \emph{leaves}.
 Note that leaves can intersect each other inside the disk or on the boundary vertices.
 We will restrict our attention to webs such that the leaves all have weight $1$.
 A boundary vertex can have multiple (or no) leaves attached to it.
-Any such $k$-web gives a well-defined function on $\Gr(k,n)$ \cite{FLL}.

-For any $k$-web with with all leaves of weight $1$, the number of leaves is a multiple of $k$.
+For any $k$-web with all leaves of weight $1$, the number of leaves is a multiple of $k$.
 We will call a $k$-web with $rk$ leaves a $k$-web (or simply a web) of rank $r$.

 In this paper, we will only consider rank $1$ and rank $2$ webs.
 Rank $1$ webs consist of one interior white vertex and $k$ boundary black vertices.
-The rank $2$ webs $W$ we consider will consist of a tree with one black vertex and three white vertices inside the disk and edges as shown below: White vertices are connected to the boundary vertices with finite number of edges.
+The rank $2$ webs $W$ we consider will consist of a tree with one interior black vertex and three white vertices inside the disk and edges as shown below: White vertices are connected to the boundary vertices with a finite number of edges.

-The set $[n]$ has a natural cyclic structure.
+The set $[n]$ has a natural cyclic structure when placed on a boundary of a circle.
 For any $i \in [n]$ the cyclic order induces a total order $<_i$, where $i <_i i+1 <_i \cdots <_i n <_i 1 <_i \cdots <_i i-1$.
 Let $R, S, T$ be three subsets of $[n]$.
 We will say that they are \emph{cyclically separated} if there is some $i$ such that all the elements of $R$ are less than all the elements of $S$, which are in turn less than all the elements of $T$ in the ordering $<_i$.
 In particular, the cyclically separated sets are disjoint.